 Community Living Support services are individually tailored supportive tasks that facilitate an individual's independence and promote integration into the community.
-Community Living Support services is available for individuals who spend periods of time throughout the day with unpaid unsupervised supports and services.
 Community Living Support assists individuals to acquire, retain, or improve skills in order to successfully live in their own or family home and be a full member of the community.
-Community Living Support services includes individualized services that range from personal care to daily livings skills development as well as oversight and supervision to assure individual health, safety and well-being.
+Community Living Support services includes individualized services that range from personal care to daily livings skills development as well as oversight and supervision to assure individual health, safety and wellbeing.
 The specific scope of supports and services is determined through an individualized assessment and person-centered planning process that relates to the individual's assessed need for supports and reflects the preferences and outcomes desired by the individual and/or their representative.
-Community Living Support services are not available for individuals who require more than a total of 12 combined daily hours.
-Community Living Support services and associated Additional Staffing unless specified as an exception as indicated in the Additional Staffing service definition exceptions.